nofacer/tdd-locker-robot-java/task/ task-locker.md

 Given user is using  ticket, it should print success message and empty box when there are corresponding box

 # Task 14
-Given user is using a ticket, it should print error message when the corresponding box is empty

-# Task 15
 Given user is using a ticket, it should print error message when the timestamp is not same on ticket and the corresponding ticket.